 Not at all.
 We do not need to see patients.
 We only need to hear the provider-patient encounter.
 This is how we have done things for 1,000s of providers since we started as the world’s first Virtual Scribe company in 2007.
 Based on what the provider vocalizes to the patient – abnormal findings, plan, medications, treatments, etc. – our Virtual Scribes document the patient’s chart in real-time in the EMR.

 Video provides no value-added with Virtual Scribes.
 Video can even lead to more errors.
 Even if a scribe could see what a provider is doing, how can the scribe be sure what exactly to chart?
-After all, a medical scribe, while highly trained, is not an experienced and board-certified physician.
-The physician still must vocalize what is needed in the patient’s chart.
-If the scribe assumes what to chart, based on what he sees through video, the scribe will make more mistakes than necessary.
-Having the provider vocalize what needs to be charted eliminates these errors – plus, it improves patient satisfaction.
+The doctor still has to vocalize what to enter into the chart, so an audio-only Virtual Scribe service works just fine.

-2) “Isn’t using a speech recognition tool, like Dragon, more time-saving and error-free than working with a Virtual Scribe?”
+2) “Isn’t using a voice recognition tool more time-saving and error-free than working with a Virtual Scribe?”

-Recent research has not supported this.
+Research has not supported this at all.
 A July 2018 study in The Journal of the American Medical Association, entitled “Analysis of Errors in Dictated Clinical Documents Assisted by Speech Recognition Software and Professional Transcriptionists,” found an error rate of more than 7% in clinical documents charted using speech recognition software.
 The study concluded that a human touch to edit and review was vital to error-free clinical documentation.
 In sum, charts completed using speech recognition software tools still require hours of editing and correcting.

 3) “Our physicians are burned out with their EMR.
 They feel like they have paid too much on technology, with no results.
 So, why should we have to pay more money for a Virtual Scribe?”